next-book/dev-book/content/economy.md

 When Phaeton, wishing to prove his heavenly birth by his beneficence, had the sun’s chariot but one day, and drove out of the beaten track, he burned several blocks of houses in the lower streets of heaven, and scorched the surface of the earth, and dried up every spring, and made the great desert of Sahara, till at length Jupiter hurled him headlong to the earth with a thunderbolt, and the sun, through grief at his death, did not shine for a year.</p>
 <p>There is no odor so bad as that which arises from goodness tainted.
 It is human, it is divine, carrion.
-If I knew for a certainty that a man was coming to my house with the conscious design of doing me good, I should run for my life, as from that dry and parching wind of the African deserts called the simoom, which fills the mouth and nose and ears and eyes with dust till you are suffocated, for fear that I should get some of his good done to me⁠—some of its virus mingled with my blood.
+If I knew for a certainty that a man was coming to my house with the conscious design of doing me good, I should run for my life, as from that dry and parching wind of the African deserts called the simoom, which fills the mouth and nose and ears and eyes with dust till you are suffocated, for fear that I should get some of his good done to me—some of its virus mingled with my blood.
-No⁠—in this case I would rather suffer evil the natural way.
+No—in this case I would rather suffer evil the natural way.
 A man is not a good <em>man</em> to me because he will feed me if I should be starving, or warm me if I should be freezing, or pull me out of a ditch if I should ever fall into one.
 I can find you a Newfoundland dog that will do as much.
 Philanthropy is not love for one’s fellowman in the broadest sense.